cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 0x080483d4 <main+16>:	call   0x80482e8 <gets@plt>

 (gdb) x $esp
-0xbffff750:	0xb7fd7ff4 ; We care about the address not the value
+0xbffff750:	0xb7fd7ff4 ; Focus on the address
 ```

 The stack would look something like this: